Murray withdraws before match against Djokovic in Madrid | Sports-Games

 The announcement came not long before Murray was scheduled to take the court against the top-ranked Djokovic in the third round.

+It would have been the first time Murray and Djokovic played against each other since Djokovic won the Doha final in 2017.

 Murray had won his first two matches in Madrid, defeating Dominic Thiem and Denis Shapovalov.
-The former No 1 hadn't won consecutive matches since January.
+The former No. 1 hadn't won consecutive matches since January and hadn't played in a clay-court tournament in nearly two years.

-Murray ranked 78th in the world, has been making his way up the rankings since having hip surgery in both 2018 and 2019.
+Ranked 78th in the world, the 34-year-old Murray has been making his way up the rankings since having hip surgery in both 2018 and 2019.
+He had arrived in Madrid with a 10-8 record in eight tournaments.
+He lost the Sydney final to Aslan Karatsev in January.

+There were no further details on Murray's illness.
+He had said after the win over Shapovalov that he was feeling fine physically.

+With Murray's withdrawal, Djokovic automatically advanced to the quarterfinals — his second of the year after losing the Serbia final last month.
+He had lost in his first match in Monte Carlo in his first tournament on clay this season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)